Jugolo/d13/ReadMe.txt

 RELEASE CANDIDATE 0
 ------------------------------------------------------------------------------------------

+V011
+		* implemented class based OP caching of the JSON files to increase performance
+		* cleaned up some templates
+		* multiple research/craft/train projects can now run at the same time when the player has enough extra buildings of the same type available (aka 2+ Barracks)
-V011 	* buildings can now have a unique pending image, defined in modules.data
+		* buildings can now have a unique pending image, defined in modules.data
 		* Users now have a level, experience and trophies (no effect yet)
 		* Usernames are now unique (mixed lowercase, uppercase etc. registration disabled)
 		* Hybrid harvest/storage buildings implemented